Justin Germano: Toronto Blue Jays

 Germano signed a minor league deal with a Spring training invitation with the Blue Jays on November 9, 2012.
 Germano started the 2013 season with the Triple-A Buffalo Bisons.
 He was called up to the Blue Jays on April 27.
 He appeared in one game with Toronto before being designated for assignment on May 3 to make room for Ricky Romero on the 25 man roster.
 On May 4, the Blue Jays announced that Germano had cleared waivers, and been assigned back to the Bisons.
 He became a free agent on October 1.
 In 25 games for Buffalo (24 starts), he went 8–9 with 13 quality starts and a 4.47 ERA, striking out 103 in 151 innings.

 Texas Rangers

 On December 18, 2013, Germano signed a minor league contract with the Texas Rangers with an invite to spring training.
 He was assigned to the Triple-A Round Rock Express.
 The Rangers selected his contract from Round Rock on May 8.
 He was designated for assignment on May 14, and assigned outright to Round Rock on May 16.

 Los Angeles Dodgers

-On August 15, 2014, he was traded to the Los Angeles Dodgers for future considerations and assigned to the Triple-A Albuquerque Isotopes.
-He appeared in three games, with two starts, and was 1-1 with a 9.88 ERA with Albuquerque.
-Germano elected free agency on October 12, 2014.
+On August 15, 2014, he was traded to the Los Angeles Dodgers for future considerations and assigned to the Triple–A Albuquerque Isotopes.
+He appeared in three games, with two starts, and was 1–1 with a 9.88 ERA with Albuquerque.
+Germano elected free agency on October 12.

+Seattle Mariners

+On December 4, 2014, Germano signed a minor league contract with the Seattle Mariners.
+In 18 games (11 starts) for the Triple–A Tacoma Rainiers, he posted a 7–3 record and 2.83 ERA with 65 strikeouts across 89 innings pitched.
+Germano was released by the Mariners organization on July 1, 2015.

 KT Wiz

-On July 1, 2015, he signed a contract with the KT Wiz of the KBO League.
+On July 1, 2015, Germano signed a contract with the KT Wiz of the KBO League.